Marker Interface in Java

 Syntax:

-Point to Note: If a class has not implemented the Cloneable Interface, and its objects call the clone() method, then it throws an exception named as CloneNotSupportedException.
+Point to Note: If a class has not implemented the Cloneable Interface, and its objects call the clone() method, it throws an exception named CloneNotSupportedException.

-Example 1: In the below example, we are going to notice that a class that has not implemented the Cloneable interface, and the objects of such a class invoke the clone() method, then JVM throws an exception at the runtime.
+Example 1: In the below example, we will notice that a class that has not implemented the Cloneable interface and its objects invoke the clone() method causes the JVM to throw an exception at runtime.

 Output: